 This video provides a brief outline of the H-2 visa application process.
 Here are the basic steps of the process:

 Step 2.
 Review your job contract and confirm that the petition is valid.
 Review the details of your job offer to see what kind of work you have been offered and how much you will be paid.
 You must receive a written work contract in a language you understand.
 The contract must contain detailed information about the wages, work duration, hours, benefits (including transportation, housing and meals or cooking facilities), and any deductions from your paycheck.
-You have the right to be paid fairly even if you are paid at a piece rate.
+You have the right to be paid fairly, even if you are paid at a piece rate.
 A job offer without these kinds of details may be a sign of fraud.

 Step 3.
 Complete a DS-160 visa application form and pay the $190 USD visa application fee.
 The Form DS-160 must be completed and submitted online prior to your visa interview at the Consulate.
 It is important to tell the truth on your application.
-You must list any previous arrests, prior time spent in the United States and times that you attempted to cross the border.
+You must list any previous arrests, prior time spent in the United States, and times that you attempted to cross the border.
 These activities do not necessarily disqualify you from the H-2 visa program.
 Your agent may assist you in completing the form, but it is ultimately the responsibility of the applicant to ensure that all the information contained in the application is complete and correct.

 Step 4.
 Ensure that you meet the requirements to make a visa appointment.
 Before making an appointment for a visa interview, make sure you have the following:

-- A valid, undamaged passport – please confirm that your passport is valid (not expired) and the data is correct, including your date of birth, gender, spelling of your name.
+- A valid, undamaged passport – please confirm that your passport is valid (not expired) and the data is correct, including your date of birth, gender, and spelling of your name.

 - Valid petition number – see Step 2 above.